FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 To deploy a contract using the SDK, you can use the `ContractFactory`.
 This process involves collecting the contract artifacts, initializing the contract factory, and deploying the contract.

+The SDK utilizes two different deployment processes, depending on the contract's size.
+The threshold for the contract size is dictated by the chain and can be queried:

+<<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#get-contract-max-size{ts:line-numbers}

-The SDK utilizes two different deployment processes.
-Either simply using a single create transaction to deploy the entire contract bytecode, or, by splitting the contract into multiple chunks, deploying them as blobs (on chain data accessible to the VM) and then generating a contract from the associated blob IDs.
+It either uses a single create transaction to deploy the entire contract bytecode, or it splits the contract bytecode into multiple chunks, deploys them as blobs (on chain data accessible to the VM), and then generates a contract from the associated blob IDs.
 That generated contract is then deployed as a create transaction.

 The `ContractFactory` offers the following methods for the different processes: